|Don't know why I didn't pose inside the mouth. |

-I mean, I’ve always dug…uh, appreciated Burton’s work, and up until about Mars Attacks! felt I could actively defend the inclination.
-Since that time, though, and with the exception of maybe Sweeney Todd, his movies have ranged from erratic to underwhelming to downright bad.
+I mean, I’ve always dug Burton’s work, and up until about Mars Attacks! felt I could actively defend the inclination.
+Since that time, though, and with the exception of maybe Sweeney Todd and Sleepy Hollow (and only the visuals of the latter), his movies have ranged from erratic to underwhelming to downright bad.
 Worse, many of them have failed to evoke that Burtonesque sense of oddity that makes his best films so unique.
 Still, I’ll always have some kind of faith in anybody who can make a movie like Edward Scissorhands or Pee-Wee’s Big Adventure or Beetlejuice or The Nightmare Before Christmas or Ed Wood.

-Unfortunately, they don’t allow pictures within the exhibit proper, but there are other places for photo ops scattered around the museum and just outside the exhibit, all of which I’ve included in this article.
-Minus the Edward Scissorhands glove, of course, which my much bolder friend snagged a pic of with his phone despite the gaggle of guards converging onto his location.
-Apparently, yelling “Sandworm!” in a corner wasn’t enough of a distraction.
+Unfortunately, they don’t allow pictures within the exhibit proper, but there are photo ops scattered around the museum and just outside the exhibit, all of which I’ve included in this article.
+Minus the Edward Scissorhands glove, of course, which my much bolder friend snagged a pic of with his phone despite the gaggle of guards converging on his location.
+Apparently, yelling “Sandworm!” wasn’t enough of a distraction.
 My bad, man.

 Although some of that section tended to the overly sentimental, a few of the artifacts from his early life were fascinating, most notably the fully realized children’s book he wrote, illustrated, laid out, and mailed off when he was in high school to his future employer Disney in the hopes that they would publish it, and the encouraging and thoughtful rejection letter that they sent back.